 Nursing homes are thoroughly regulated by New York laws.
 These rules help provide a standard of care to which every facility and its employees must adhere.
 However, it is not uncommon for wrongful or careless actions to occur there, and some of these events can cause serious harm or even a tragic death.
 The nursing home negligence attorneys at Duffy & Duffy are experienced in representing injured individuals in Long Island and the surrounding regions.
 Our legal team serves residents of the New York metropolitan area, including Queens and the Bronx as well as Suffolk, Nassau, and Kings Counties.

-Taking Legal Action Against a Negligent Nursing Home
+Pressing a Nursing Home Negligence Lawsuit Against a Negligent Nursing Home

-In most cases based on harm that occurs in a nursing home, a claimant will try to show that the facility and its employees acted negligently.
+In most cases based on harm or physical abuse that occurs in a nursing home, a claimant will try to show that the facility and its employees acted negligently.
 This means establishing that they had a duty of care but breached that obligation with some specific action.
 It is also necessary to show that injuries were directly caused by the inadequate care and that the resident suffered actual damages because of them.
 Since nursing homes are a regulated industry, the appropriate standard of care is often directly set forth in New York regulations.
-This may assist victims in showing that a certain type of conduct, such as failing to properly monitor a resident for bed sores, fell short of what would be expected in the circumstances.
+This may assist victims in showing that a certain type of conduct, such as failing to properly monitor a resident for bed sores or providing improper medication, fell short of what would be expected in the circumstances.
 Compensation may be available if the injured person can prove that he or she would not have been hurt if the nursing home or its employees had used the appropriate care.

 In addition, public health laws enacted in New York provide patients with an additional avenue of potential legal relief.
 A claim brought under these rules requires proof that a facility deprived a resident of a legally created right or benefit.
 Therefore, even if a standard negligence claim against a nursing home may not be successful, it could still be possible to proceed under the public health laws.